rapidsai/distributed-join/README.md

 used for computation-communication overlap.
 This argument has to be an integer >= 1.
 Higher number means smaller batch size. `1` means no overlap.
 Default: `1`.

+**--communicator [STR]**

+This option can be either "UCX" or "NCCL", which controls what communicator to use.
+Default: `UCX`.

 **--use-buffer-communicator**

-If this option is specified, communication goes through a pre-registered staging buffer.
+If this option is specified, UCX communication goes through a pre-registered staging buffer.
 This option is recommeneded for IB system to reduce registration overhead.

 ## Running